ryuson01/MinneMUDAC/README.md

 # MinneMUDAC 2023
 ## Predicting MLB Home Game Attendance
-Principal Financial Group of Des Moines has provided The University of Iowa's Business Analytics Capstone Team 1 with data regarding their stock trading in order to gain a better understanding of the costs associated with transactions.
-The company currently receives data based on 10 curves from Investment Technology Group (ITG), and estimates transaction costs based on a linear regression model the company has created.
-The Transaction Cost Analysis project purpose is to assist PFG in determining a more accurate way to estimate stock transaction costs.
+MinneAnalytics is host of the annual Midwest Undergraduate Data Analytics Competition; the scope of this year's data science challenge was centered around MLB home game attendance.
+The sponsor provided The University of Iowa Business Analytics Capstone Group 03-1 with historical Game Log data and previous/upcoming scheduling information, with primary our primary objective being to build a model predictive of MLB home game attendance and understand what aspects of major league baseball games are truly impactful on attendance.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 1. Download xxx.rar and extract to desktop
-2. Set working directory to extracted folder\Data
+2. Set working directory to folder \Home\ClassData\Marmon 03-1\MLB

 ### Prerequisites
-What things you need to run the software
-1. R 3.3.2
+Items necessary to run this sofware:
-2. RStudio 1.0.135
+2. RStudio Server 2022.07.2 Build 576
 3. Packages to install: fastDummies, lubridate, dplyr, randomForest, rpart, caret, .

-### Break down into end to end tests
+### Break down into scripts for data cleaning, exploratory analysis, and regression modeling
 1. Script 1.
 MLB_Script.R uses inputs
 "GameLogs_v2.csv", "OriginalSchedule_v2.csv", "2023_MLBSchedule.csv", and "Minnesota_HomeGames1.csv" and produces outputs "gamelogs_v3.csv",
 "final_gamelogs.csv", "test_data.csv", "train_data.csv", and "ExDate_GameLog_Subset.csv".